MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 ### About system backups

 -	System backups aren't counted toward storage capacity.
 To restore an environment, you need **1 GB** of free capacity.
-If you are over capactiy, see [Is there a database size restriction for backing-up or restoring an organization through user interface (UI) or API?](#is-there-a-database-size-restriction-for-backing-up-or-restoring-an-organization-through-user-interface-ui-or-api)
+If you are over capacity, see [Is there a database size restriction for backing-up or restoring an organization through user interface (UI) or API?](#is-there-a-database-size-restriction-for-backing-up-or-restoring-an-organization-through-user-interface-ui-or-api)
 - Copying and restoring data may take more than one day, depending on the size of the data, especially if you need to copy [audit data](backup-restore-environments.md#restore-audit-logs).
 - Only Power Apps and Power Automate flows in a Dataverse solution are included in backup and restore operations.
 - Downloading a copy of a database backup for offline use isn't supported.